-NOTICE IS HEREBY GIVEN that the annual and special general meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Shares") of Orogen Royalties Inc. (the "Company" or "Orogen") will be held at the head offices of the Company located at 1015-789 West Pender Street, Vancouver, British Columbia, V6C 1H2 on Wednesday, October 25, 2023 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual and special general meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Shares") of Orogen Royalties Inc. (the "Company" or "Orogen") will be held at the head offices of the Company located at 1015-789 West Pender Street, Vancouver, British Columbia, V6C 1H2 on Tuesday, October 29, 2024, at 10:00 a.m.
 (Pacific Time), for the following purposes:

-- 1. To receive and consider the consolidated financial statements of the Company for the financial period ended December 31, 2022, together with the Auditors' report thereon; - 2.
+- 1. To receive and consider the consolidated financial statements of the Company for the financial period ended December 31, 2023, together with the Auditors' report thereon; - 2.
 To fix the number of directors of the Company at five (5); - 3.
 To elect the directors of the Company for the ensuing year; - 4.
 To appoint the Auditors of the Company for the ensuing year; - 5.
 To authorize the directors to fix the Auditors' remuneration for the ensuing year; - 6.
-To consider and if thought appropriate, pass, an ordinary resolution to re-adopt and re-approve the Omnibus Equity Incentive Compensation Plan of the Company, as more particularly described in the Information Circular; and - 7.
+To consider and if thought appropriate, pass, an ordinary resolution to re-adopt and re-approve the Omnibus Equity Incentive Compensation Plan of the Company, as more particularly described in the Information Circular; - 7.
+To consider, and if thought advisable, pass an ordinary resolution to re-confirm the shareholder rights plan agreement dated July 16, 2018, between the Company and Computershare Investor Services Inc. as Rights Agent (the "Rights Plan"), as more particularly described in the Information Circular; and - 8.
 To transact any such further business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.